Nigella Lawson Biography

 She was one of the three judges on a special battle of Iron Chef America, "The Super Chef Battle”, in 2010, which pitted Cristeta Comerford Bobby Flay against Emeril Lagasse and Mario Batali.

 Her 2012 book, ‘Nigellissima: Instant Italian Inspiration’ was received well in the US and Italy.
-The 8 part TV series entitled ‘Nigellissima’ was broadcast by the BBC.
+The 8-part TV series entitled ‘Nigellissima’ was broadcast by the BBC.

 She hosted her own cooking show television series, ‘Nigella Bites’, from 1999 to 2001 on Channel 4 and averaged 1.9 million viewers.
 Victor Lewis-Smith, a normally harsh critic praised her for being, “formidably charismatic".

-Lawson’s second book ‘How to be a Domestic Goddess’ won two important awards.
-In 2000, it won the British Book Award and in the following year; the WH Smith Book Award.
+Lawson’s second book ‘How to Be a Domestic Goddess’ won two important awards.
+In 2000, it won the British Book Award, and in the following year; the WH Smith Book Award.

-Her very successful television show, ‘Nigella Bites’ was the recipient of Guild of Food Writers Television Broadcast of the Year Award and World Food Media Gold Ladle Best Television Food Show Award in 2001
+Her very successful television show, ‘Nigella Bites’ was the recipient of the Guild of Food Writers Television Broadcast of the Year Award and the World Food Media Gold Ladle Best Television Food Show Award in 2001

 She also won the WH Smith Book Lifestyle Book of the Year Award for Nigella Bites and the World Food Media Gold Ladle Best Food And/or Drink Television Show Award for Nigella's Christmas Kitchen.

-Nigella Lawson was happily married to journalist John Diamond and together had a daughter, Cosima and a son, Bruno.
+Nigella Lawson was happily married to journalist John Diamond and together had a daughter, Cosima, and a son, Bruno.
 Diamond was diagnosed with throat cancer and died in March 2001, aged 47.

 Lawson married art collector Charles Saatchi but filed for divorce, citing ongoing unreasonable behavior; the pair was granted a decree nisi, ending their ten-year marriage in July 2013.